BurlingtonCodeAcademy/javascript-track/the_command_line.md

 # Lab: Home Decor

 1. Using your GUI, navigate to your home directory and open it in a file manager window.
-<br>(Your file manager is called "Finder" in MacOS, or "Explorer" in Windows.
+<br />(Your file manager is called "Finder" in MacOS, or "Explorer" in Windows.
 There are various ones on linux.)
 2. Using your terminal, list your home directory's contents.
 3. Look carefully at them both.
 What's the same?
 What's different?